InstitutoTecnologicoMorelia/writing-an-essay-as-a-story-fannush/EssayGuide.md

 [1]: https://en.wikipedia.org/wiki/Dramatic_structure
 -->

-# PRUEBA DE CONEXIÓN  -----
+# PRUEBA DE CONEXIÓN  -----CAMBIOS EN GITHUB

 Here is basic guide about how to write an Essay.
 Try to use this guide to define what ideas should contain each section.